Iford Manor: History

-There has been a dwelling here since the Domesday Book and the origins of the present house are as early as the late 15th century or the early 16th.
-At that time the buildings were a wool factory and the seat of the Horton family who went on to become a successful wool family dynasty.
+There has been a dwelling here since the Domesday Book and the origins of the present house are as early as the late fifteenth century or the early sixteenth.
+At that time the buildings were a wool factory and the seat of the Horton family who became a wool dynasty.
 Thereafter the Hungerford family of nearby Farleigh Hungerford Castle and Corsham Court lived here.
 Following a change in ownership the classical the building was remodelled; the façade was added around 1725–30.

 Three generations of the Gaisford family lived here in the Georgian period, notably Dean Gaisford of Christ Church, Oxford; his father John had purchased the property in 1777.

-Previously, the estate was owned by the Chandler family who was responsible for the modifications in the early 18th Century.
+Previously, the estate was owned by the Chandler family who was responsible for the modifications in the early eighteenth century.
 The Gaisfords created pleasure grounds with a park and woodland.
 In approximately 1820, the Gaisford family bought an old house in the area (later demolished) in order to extend the grounds of their manor.
 The Gaisford family owned the estate until 1853 and were responsible for planting the hanging woodlands above the garden and several of the notable trees in the garden and surrounding landscape.
 The Rooke family lived here until Harold Peto purchased the property in 1899.
 After Peto's death, the estate was inherited by family and was sold in 1965 to Elizabeth Cartwright (later, Cartwright-Hignett).
 Her restoration of the garden was completed in the early 1970s.

-The family (William & Marianne Cartwright-Hignett) retained ownership of the manor as of October 2020.
-The gardens were open to visitors for years but were closed in 2020 due to the COVID-19 pandemic.

-A coffee shop was being added, to open in April 2021; the tea room would also continue in operation.
+The family (William and Marianne Cartwright-Hignett) retained ownership of the manor as of October 2020.
+The gardens were open to visitors for many years but were closed in 2020 due to the COVID-19 pandemic.
+A coffee shop was being added, to open in April 2021; the tea room continued in operation.
 In 2020, the cloister and Georgian summer house were repaired to prevent their collapse.